Sinux1/bidripper-site/README.md

 Be aware that until the initial training from the bidripper-ml component is complete the site will return an error and suggest the user return later.

 ## Diagrams
-How the BidRipper web application interacts with the NidRipper ML pipeline
+How the BidRipper web application interacts with the BidRipper ML pipeline
 ![image info](./images/front-back-data-flow.png)

 How data flows through the BidRipper Amplify application